eece/find-numbers/README.md

 Find Numbers is a puzzle game.
 The player tries to find numbers that match fewer guesses.

+## Installation

+You need to run "npm install" to install node packages.
+Now it is ready to run!

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.